databrary/policies/definitions.md

 #### Institution(s)

-The university or research organization at which the *Investigator* will conduct scientific activities, including *Research* using *Data*.
+The university or research organization (including commercial entities), or a government agency at which the *Investigator* will conduct scientific activities, including *Research* using *Data*.

 ---